sabitor/basiclog/README.md

 **Hint:**
 1) If log messages will only be sent to standard out, there is no need to setup a log file.
 If, on the other hand, it should also be written to a log file, the log file has to be initialized once by calling the *InitLogFile* function before log messages can be written to the log file.
-2) The log file used by the log service can be changed by calling the *ChangeLogFile* function.
+2) The log file used by the log service can be changed by calling the *NewLogFile* function.
+Thereby, the current log is closed (not deleted) and a new log file with the specified name is created.
 The log service does not have to be stopped for this purpose.

 Let's take a look at the following example application that shows how to use the simplelog framework:
 ```go